sandialabs/conin/README.md

 # conin

-A python library that supports the constrained analysis of probabilistic graphical models
+A Python library that supports the constrained analysis of probabilistic graphical models

 ## Overview